Aiven-Open/klaw-docs/3.1/docs/getting_started/getting_started.rst

     bin/kafka-acls --authorizer-properties zookeeper.connect=localhost:2181 --add --allow-principal User:"*" --allow-host 127.0.0.1 --operation All --topic "*" --cluster  Cluster:kafka-cluster

--   If SASL/SSL is configured, make sure they right properties are configured in AdminClient properties in Cluster Api application.

 9 Final Check
 -------------
 -   Cluster Api is running
--   Metastore (Cassandra or Rdbms) is running and has tables and data
+-   Metastore (Rdbms or file system) is running and has tables and data
 -   UI Api is running
 -   Cluster Api is authorized to read topics and acls on topics information(Acls should be configured)
 -   Access UI from http://[host]:[port]/kafkawize where host and port are UI Api application